-Collaboration with We Need More Than This To Live, run by Queer Up North festival, bringing lesbian-identified asylum seekers together to share and create stories of experience.
-This film emerged after six theatre/ art/ music and storytelling workshops.
+Made in collaboration with We Need More Than This To Live, run by Queer Up North festival, bringing lesbian-identified asylum seekers together to share and create stories of experience.
+This film emerged from six theatre/ art/ music and storytelling workshops.

 Made for my MA thesis in Visual Anthropology, and with the collaboration of Women Asylum Seekers Together (WAST), this 27 minute documentary reveals how women seeking asylum in the UK get by and build solidarity, despite punitive immigration policies.

 Experimental short: Coffee